KeiroD/Eidolos/README.md

- allconfigserver ----- Install All Plugins from ConfigServer.com (without CSF) remcpnginx ---------- Remove cPnginx Admin Plugin. ffmpegremove -------- Remove FFMPEG from your system. compileon ----------- Disable Compilers. compileoff ---------- Enable Compilers. port ---------------- Change SSH port. selinux ------------- Disable SELinux permanently. update -------------- Fully update your system. securetmp ----------- Secure your /tmp partition. securetmpv ---------- Secure your /tmp partition on Virtuozzo VPS. fixsuphp ------------ Fix permission issue for suPHP (Advanced users only).
+ allconfigserver ----- Install All Plugins from ConfigServer.com (without CSF) remcpnginx ---------- Remove cPnginx Admin Plugin. ffmpegremove -------- Remove FFMPEG from your system. compileon ----------- Disable Compilers. cPanel only. compileoff ---------- Enable Compilers. cPanel only. port ---------------- Change SSH port. selinux ------------- Disable SELinux permanently. update -------------- Fully update your system. securetmp ----------- Secure your /tmp partition. cPanel only. securetmpv ---------- Secure your /tmp partition on Virtuozzo VPS for cPanel. fixsuphp ------------ Fix permission issue for suPHP (Advanced users only).

  main ------------Return to Main Menu.